NLnetLabs/cascade/doc/manual/source/thales.rst

 However, there are a lot of files in the downloaded service client ZIP and you'll need to work out which ones you need and how to use them.

-Thales proivde a guide for using a `Docker container to Access a Luna Cloud HSM Service
+Thales provide a guide for using a `Docker container to Access a Luna Cloud HSM Service
 <https://thalesdocs.com/gphsm/luna/7/docs/network/Content/install/client_in
 stall/linux_minimal_client_access_dpod.htm>`_.
 We use that guide here to